NESCLiC/spreadsheets-socsci-update/_episodes/03-dates-as-data.md

 Excel is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
 If you’re mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
 If you’re working with historic data, be extremely careful with your dates!

+## Accidental dates

+You'll find that sometimes you will enter a value that is not a date and Excel will convert it to a date incorrectly.
+For example, if you are putting in times without a label and write "9-10," many versions of excel will convert it to September 10th.
+You may be familiar with the Format function in Excel; if we convert this back to regular, however, you'll see the 1900-system code discussed above.
+If you try formattting it preemptively to general, that will get overridden.
+There are a few options: you can pre-emptively format the box to Text, so it is not recognized as numbers.
+You could write 8am-9am or 8-9am to be recognized as time.
+The most detailed interusable option if this is important data is to have separate columns for start and end time and to use 2400 hour time in those columns.

 {% include links.md %}